-The Playing Pitch Strategy, 2018 recommends the three sites providing football pitches should be protected as playing pitches in the Local Plan.
-The Sevenoaks District Council Open Space Study, 2018 notes that there is a need to ensure continued provision of quality facilities for football and golf and recommends generally maintaining and improving the quality, quantity and accessibility of open space.

-The wide benefits derived from the Parish's open spaces are highly valued by the local community.
-The open spaces with public access are well used.
-In relation to natural and semi-natural open space almost 50% of residents walk daily in the countryside (Countryside Survey, 2021).
-Whilst the football pitches and golf courses are used by some local residents, these facilities serve a wider catchment and are part of the district-wide sports provision.
-The quality of open space is generally good.
-The Parish Council is keen to maintain the existing Parish open spaces.
+- 5.131 The Playing Pitch Strategy, 2018 recommends the three sites providing football pitches should be protected as playing pitches in the Local Plan.
+The Sevenoaks District Council Open Space Study, 2018 notes that there is a need to ensure continued provision of quality facilities for football and golf and recommends generally maintaining and improving the quality, quantity and accessibility of this type of open space. - 5.132 The wide benefits derived from the Parish's open spaces are highly valued by the local community.
+The open spaces with public access are well used and the quality of open space is generally good (see Open Space Evidence, 2024).
+In relation to natural and semi-natural open space almost 50% of residents walk daily in the countryside (Countryside Survey, 2021). - 5.133 Whilst there is no non-paying general public access to the outdoor sports facilities in the Parish, the football pitches and golf courses are of good or excellent quality.
+They are used by some local residents, as well as serving a wider catchment and are an important part of the district-wide sports provision.